LamiaSristy/math-magician/README.md

 # Math-Magician

-This project is a calculator, developed using React.
+This project is a demo website for Math Magician, developed using React.
+Here I have practiced the basics of React, like,
+- Props and States,
+- component,
+- Life-cycle methods,
+- Hooks,
+- Routers,
+- Styling the React app,
+- Testing React components.

 ## `Build-With`